VISION FOR THE AVIATION MEDCAL

-The DAME checks Vision at the aviation medical.
+The DAME checks Vision at each aviation medical.

-In addition, A checkup with an Aviation Optometrist / Ophthalmologist is required for class 1 & 3 medical certificates:
+In addition, a checkup with an Designated Aviation Optometrist (DAO) is required for class 1 & 3 medical certificates:

 What are the CASA visual standards for pilots & ATC?

-The DAME checks for the following minimum CASA Visual standards include testing with correction (glasses or contact lenses) for distance and near vision.
+Vsion is check both with correction (glasses or contact lenses) and wthout correction.
 Remember bring your glasses or contacts if you need them!
+CASA also require that your vision is tested with your spare lenses.

 It makes sense to see an optometrist before your medical if you think you might need glasses.

-- Able to read N5 (with correction if needed and a near point of 30cm.
+- Able to read N5 (with correction if needed) close-up whch is defined as a distance of 30cm.

 There’s also a test for colour vision & a clinical visual field check for obvious defects.